mynlp/niivtb/README.md

 Due to the copyright issue, we provide only annotations.
 In order to obtain a treebank with original raw texts, please follow this procedure.

 NIIVTB-1:
-1. Place .raw files of the VLSP treebank (https://vlsp.hpda.vn/) in the directory *NIIVTB-1-RawText*
+1. Place .raw files of the VLSP treebank (https://vlsp.hpda.vn/) in the directory *"NIIVTB-1-RawText"*
-2. Run *./merge.py treebank/NIIVTB-1*
+2. Run *"./merge.py treebank/NIIVTB-1"*
-3. NIIVTB-1 with raw texts are output in *NIIVTB-1-Finished*
+3. NIIVTB-1 with raw texts are output in *"NIIVTB-1-Finished"*

 NIIVTB-2:
 1. Acquire texts from Thanhnien newspaper (https://thanhnien.vn)
 2. Preprocess text:

-a.
-Name the file based on information provided in the file "Thanhnien URLs.txt", for example, the newspaper from *// URL: http://www.thanhnien.com.vn/kinh-te/scic-tiep-tuc-thoai-von-toan-bo-tai-2-doanh-nghiep-lon-448268.html* is named as  *Dev_Economic_0.raw*
+..a.
+Name the file based on information provided in the file "Thanhnien URLs.txt", for example, the newspaper from *"// URL: http://www.thanhnien.com.vn/kinh-te/scic-tiep-tuc-thoai-von-toan-bo-tai-2-doanh-nghiep-lon-448268.html"* is named as  *"Dev_Economic_0.raw"*

-b.
+..b.
 Segment sentences, for example:

-Original newspaper:
+...Original newspaper:

 ![alt text](https://github.com/mynlp/niivtb/blob/master/treebank/Ex-PreprocessingText/Ex-OriginalNewspaper.jpg)

-Newspaper after sentence segmentation:
+...Newspaper after sentence segmentation:

 ![alt text](https://github.com/mynlp/niivtb/blob/master/treebank/Ex-PreprocessingText/Ex-PreprocessedText.jpg)

-3. Place the preproced texts in the directory "NIIVTB-2-RawText"
+3. Place the preproced texts in the directory *"NIIVTB-2-RawText"*
-4. Run "./merge.py NIIVTB-2".
+4. Run *"./merge.py treebank/NIIVTB-2"*.
-5. NIIVTB-2 with raw texts are output in "NIIVTB-2-Finished"
+5. NIIVTB-2 with raw texts are output in *"NIIVTB-2-Finished"*

-*Note:* If your raw texts are not identical to our texts, the invalid files will be listed in "invalidFiles.txt".
+*Note:* If your raw texts are not identical to our texts, the invalid files will be listed in *"invalidFiles.txt"*.
 This means that the treebank was not created for those files.
-Please refer to the files in the directory NIIVTB-1-ID or NIIVTB-2-ID for modifying your texts.
+Please refer to the files in the directory *"NIIVTB-1-ID"* or *"NIIVTB-2-ID"* for modifying your texts.
 Your texts must have the same name and number of sentences (rows) as the ID files.
 Number in each row in the ID files indicates number of syllables per sentence that the raw texts must follow.

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 2.0 Generic]( https://creativecommons.org/licenses/by-nc-sa/2.0/).